 Music Theory and Composition

 Hi!
 I studied Music Theory and Composition, and I hold a Masters in Composition as well.
 I mainly compose concert music, from solo instrument to symphonic orchestra.
 However, I create music for video games, animations, series, advertising, even therapy.
-In addition, I studied Music Pedagogy, Sound Art, and Creativity, and I am currently doing a second Masters’s in Media, Art, Design, and Technology.
+Also, I studied Music Pedagogy, Sound Art, and Creativity, and I am currently doing a second Masters’s in Media, Art, Design, and Technology.
 I have been teaching private lessons for a long time.
 I created a unique program for people who want to learn the piano as a hobby.
 I teach Music theory, from solfeggio and harmony to orchestration and composition.
 These lessons are specially made for each student, so we can talk about your needs, and I’ll try my best to help you.

 Piano for beginners